nortikin/sverchok/docs/lessons_01.rst

 1) the header of the Float node gets the value of the slider, and more importantly,
 2) the Polygon will start to increase and decrease in size because you are multiplying the `x, y, and z` components of the Vectors by that amount.

+**End of lesson 01**

+We'll stop here for lesson 01, if you've most of this you'll be making crazy shapes in a matter of hours.
+Please continue on to `Lesson 02 - A Circle`, but take a break first.
+Look outside, stare at a tree -- just do something else for 10 minutes.